jakob-schuster/restrander-vignette/README.md

 ### Installation & Setup

-First, download this vignette so you can access the slices of data:
+First, download this vignette so you have access to the slices of data:

 ```bash
 git clone https://github.com/jakob-schuster/restrander-vignette.git
 cd restrander-vignette
 ```

-Then, download and compile Restrander:
+Then, download Restrander:

 ```bash
 # for the convenience of this vignette,